 Says Fields: “When it’s rough, you can’t see the bite, so you need to feel it.”
 He directs anglers to hold long-rigger rods, or at least keep a finger on the line, because they can feel that increased tension before the outrigger clip pops.

-Hooked Up in Heavy Seas
+Fighting Fish in Heavy Seas

 “The pointy end of a boat goes into the sea a lot better,” Carter says, referring to his boat’s bow.
 “Turn bow first, and run up in front of the hooked fish.
 When you get close, you might have to turn and back into one or two waves to get the leader, but you’re not doing it for 200 yards.
 Everyone is happier when they’re not soaking wet, and it makes you look good.”